-CHART 10: Distribution of pregnant women, lactating mothers, and children served by improved healthcare services in Children Believe operational communities by country - FY24 to better overall health outcomes for mothers and their babies.
+CHART 10: Distribution of pregnant women, lactating mothers, and children served by improved healthcare services in Children Believe operational communities by country - FY24 and appropriate medical interventions, and contributes to better overall health outcomes for mothers and their babies.
 Yet in many rural areas, most health facilities are dilapidated, poorly equipped, and lack adequately trained personnel.